 Bake on top of a cookie sheet or pizza stone

 Can’t find Creme Fraiche?

-I used both Creme Fraiche and Crema Mexicana in my tests.
+I used both Creme Fraiche and Crema Mexicana while testing my German Flammkuchen Recipe..
 The Crema is more available here in my California Grocery stores…. mixed with a bit of Greek Yogurt, it works just fine.
 Alone it’s a bit too liquid. (even mixed, it’s more liquid than the Creme Fraiche).
 Some recipes say to use Sour Cream, but to me it’s TOO sour.
 Maybe mix it with a third of heavy cream to soften the flavor, and make it spreadable.